Montana Draw Odds & Application Guide

 15+ Bonus Points (Premium Tier)

 You have waited.
-The squaring gives you 225+ entries.
+The weighting gives you 225+ entries.
 The premium districts are finally in play.

 - Mule Deer: Districts 250 and 270 are in range.
 These are the 180+ class mule deer districts that draw nonresidents from across the country.